rooz1300/Safe-Prescribed-Time-Controller-for-Wheeled-Mobile-Robots-using-Control-Barrier-Functions/README.md

 4. Run the script.
 The simulation will execute, and plots will be generated, showing the performance of the safe prescribed-time controller.

 ---

-Let me know if you'd like this exported as a `.md` file or integrated into a GitHub `README.md`.

 ## Contact

 For any questions or collaborations, please refer to the authors listed in the paper: